Moundier/rtt-protocols/README.md

 ### Research Objectives
 * *Calc* TCP *Rtt* in a Client Server Architecture
 * *Calc* UDP *Rtt* in a Client Server Architecture
-* Provide which Architecture is the fastest one
+* Provide which Protocol is the fastest one

 ### Conclusion
 TCP overhead is primarily caused by the additional control information and mechanisms it uses to ensure reliable and ordered data transmission.
 And this is what they call a connection.